cmitsakopoulos/Paris-Saclay_Notes/Machine_Learning/TD2.md

 To calculate the distance of a cluster to a single point (ex. {A, B} to C), we can either use:

- **Single linkage**:
+Single linkage
- In statistics, single-linkage clustering is one of several methods of hierarchical clustering.
-It is based on grouping clusters in bottom-up fashion (agglomerative clustering), at each step combining two clusters that contain the closest pair of elements not yet belonging to the same cluster as each other.
-You therefore use **the minimum distance** to cluster.
+: In statistics, **single-linkage** clustering is one of several methods of hierarchical clustering.
+It is based on grouping clusters in a **bottom-up fashion** (agglomerative clustering), at each step combining two clusters that contain the closest pair of elements not yet belonging to the same cluster as each other.
+You use **the minimum distance** to cluster.

-In other words:
+Single-Linkage in mathematical terms:

-    d({A, B}, C) = min({A, C}, {B, C})
+>  d({A, B}, C) = min({A, C}, {B, C})

-**Complete linkage**:
+Complete linkage
- Computing the distance between clusters using their outermost points to link them to each other, the **maximum distance** therefore between the points within these clusters.
+: Computing the distance between clusters using their outermost points to link them to each other, the **maximum distance** therefore between the points within these clusters.

  ADD FORMULA